koraytugay/koraytugay.github.io/content/javascript.md

 ```

 ### `null` and `undefined`
-`null` represents that some value is missing intentionally, and `undefined` represents that a value is missing unintentionally.
+- `null` represents that some value is missing intentionally.
+- `undefined` represents that a value is missing unintentionally.

 `null` is __not__ a _reference to a non-existing object_ or a _null pointer_.
 The code below represents that name is unknown for whatever reason: